javieracevedo/ostep-projects/README.md

 - **Others**
   - [reverse](./initial-utilities/reverse): reverses a file and writes it back to another file or stdout.
+  - [sort-text](./initial-utilities/sort-text): sorts all lines in a stream, character by character and prints out the result to stdout or a file.

 ### Processes and Scheduling